MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 - **Updated By**: Answers the question: *By whom was this entity's data refreshed?*
 - **Last Updated**: Answers the question: *"When was the last time this entity's data was refreshed?*

-The app automatically identifies values for four columns pictured above from your ingested data sources and, if the identification fails, it returns *NA*.
-Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it as needed.
+The app automatically identifies within your data values for some of this table's fields as shown in the image above.
+If identification fails, it returns *NA*.
+Both for *NA* and all the other values, it is recommended to go over the table and make any corrections as needed.

 ## Exploring a specific entity's data
 Select an entity to explore the different fields and records included with that entity.